What Are American Cockroaches?

 American cockroaches pose dangers to both people and our property.

 Cockroaches spread disease, bacteria, and parasites to food and surfaces.
-Before making their way into your home, American cockroaches were traveling on the ground through sewers, drains, garbage piles, and in other less than sanitary areas.
+Before making their way into your home, American cockroaches were traveling through sewers, drains, garbage piles, and in other less than sanitary areas.

 As young cockroaches develop into adults, they shed their skins.
 Shed skins and feces trigger allergies and asthma attacks in many people.